eoxyn/LiteVillagerTrade/README.md

 * `ShopCreateEvent`: Triggered when a new shop NPC is created.
 * `ShopDeleteEvent`: Triggered when a shop NPC is removed.
 * `PlayerOpenShopEvent`: Triggered when a player interacts with a shopkeeper.
+* `PlayerPurchaseEvent`: Triggered when a transaction is completed in a shop. eper.
 * `PlayerPurchaseEvent`: Triggered when a transaction is completed in a shop.